 IFRS 4 is effective for annual periods beginning on or after 1 January 2005.
 Because financial statements include data and disclosures for the prior annual period for comparative information, the first-time application of IFRS 4 may present some issues when reporting data and disclosures for the prior annual period.
-IFRS 4.42 exempts an entity from most of the IFRS 4 disclosure requirements related to prior annual periods beginning before 1 January 2005.
-However, this exemption does not apply with respect to disclosure requirements in IFRS 4.37(a) concerning accounting policies and IFRS 4.37(b) concerning "recognized assets, liabilities, income and expense" (and cash flows if the direct method is used).
-The remaining portion of IFRS 4.37(b) addresses the disclosure of gains and losses on buying reinsurance, as reflected in recognized income and expense.
+IFRS 4.42 exempts an entity from most of the E IFR.
+4 disclosure requirements related to prior annual periods beginning before 1 January 2005. wever this exemption does not apply with respect to disclosure requirements in IFRS 4.37 a) conc g accounting policies and IFRS 4.37(b) concerning "recognized assets, liabilities, income and expense" (and cash flows if the 37(L add direct method is used).
+The remaining portion of IFRS 4 sses the disclosure of gains and losses on buying reinsurance, as reflected in recognized in ome a

-However, IFRS 4.10-35 is applied for the prior annual period amounts, unless "it is IMPRACTICABLE to apply a particular requirement" to comparative information for annual periods before 1 January 2005 (IFRS 4.43).
-The liability adequacy test is mentioned as the requirement that might sometimes be impracticable to apply in the case of such comparative information.
-When applying such requirements is impracticable, per the IAS 8 definition of "impracticable," then disclosures will need to include a statement about the specific impracticable requirements for the prior annual period.
+However, IFRS 4.10-35 is applied for the prior actual period amounts, unless "it is IMPRACTICABLE to apply a particular requirement" to comparative information for annual periods before 1 January 2005 (IFRS 4.43).
+The liability adequacy test is a nationed as the requirement that might sometimes be impracticable to apply in the case of each comparative information.
+When applying such requirements is impracticable, per the IAS 8 of unition of "impracticable," then disclosures will need to include a statement about the specific impracticable requirements for the prior annual period.

-Insurers will need to provide prior period comparative information regarding unbundling, separate reporting of reinsurance assets from insurance liabilities, reporting of income and expense arising from ceded reinsurance contracts separate from insurance contracts or assumed reinsurance contracts, the impairment of reinsurance assets, and the measurement of insurance contracts including prudence.
-Note that the liability adequacy test will need to be applied to insurance liabilities without any regard to ceded reinsurance, so that the application of a liability adequacy test to prior periods would also need to be performed on a similar basis.
+Insurers will need to provide prior pelical comparative information regarding unbundling, separate reporting of reinsurance as ets from insurance liabilities, reporting of income and expense arising from ceded reinsurance contracts as separate from insurance contracts or assumed reinsurance contracts, the impairment of reinsurance assets, and the measurement of insurance contracts including prudence.
+Note that the isolahy adequacy test will need to be applied to insurance liabilities without any regard to ceded reinsurance, so that the application of a liability adequacy test to prior periods would also need to be performed on a similar basis.
 Guidance on the application of a liability adequacy test under IFRS 4 in light of ceded reinsurance is provided in IASP 6.